 In Ontario, the Ministry of Transportation (MTO) is responsible for facilitating all G, M, commercial vehicle driver licensing (CDL) and tests.
 The MTO employs hundreds and is structured to provide Ontario driving license services across the province.
 The only way to legitimately acquire the driver's license Ontario provides is through the MTO.
 In addition to providing drivers license in Ontario, the MTO also devotes significant resources to building transit and transportation infrastructures while staying heavily focused on transportation safety.
 For those looking to get the specific type of drivers license Ontario requires for particular vehicles, we offer the following guides.
 While most Ontario drivers get an Ontario motorcycle drivers license or an Ontario car driving license, many others need or want a more specific type of Ontario license like an Ontario truck driving license, or Ontario bus driver license, an Ontario air brake license or an Ontario boating license.
 Click the links for more information.

 To be a competent and safe driver, there are specific rules of the road and road signs you must follow at all times.
 All of these are detailed within the Ontario driver's handbook.
 A key requirement to get your Ontario driver's licence is learning these rules and being formally tested on them through a written knowledge test.
 For a more thorough exploration of the topic, please see our Ontario G1 practice test series and Ontario motorcycle knowledge test practice.
 (You must also have the appropriate Ontario vehicle insurance.)
-While there are many Ontario road rules, we've summarized some of the key ones you must know before you can start driving in Ontario.
+While there are many Ontario road rules, below, we've summarized some of the key ones you must know before you can start driving in Ontario.
+For a more comprehensive overview, please see our articles: Ontario G1 License Restrictions and Requirements and Ontario G2 License Rules, Restrictions and Requirements

 The driver's license Ontario provides must be valid and is essential if you're driving in Ontario.
 If visiting less than 3 months, a valid license from your home country or province is ok as well, however, if you are visiting for longer than 3 months you will need to apply for an international drivers license.